The twisted tensor product of dg categories and a contractible 2-operad: Introduction

+First of all, the ``one-sided'' associativity map \eqref{xassoc}, together with ``one-sided'' unit maps, make $\Cat_\dg^\coh(\k)$ a skew-monoidal category, [S], [BL], [LS].
+This skew-monoidal category is closed, with the inner $\Hom(C,D)$ given by $\Coh_\dg(C,D)$.

-which is not an isomorphism, except for very special cases.
-Together with the unit dg category $\underline{\k}$ (which is the same as the unit for the ordinary tensor product) and unit maps, it gives rise to a structure called {\it a skew monoidal category} and studied in [BL], [LS].
-There is an analog of the Mac Lane coherence theorem for skew monoidal categories, proven in loc.cit.
-The situation is more complicated than the classical case.
-However, our example belongs to a special class of a skew monoidal categories, called {\it perfect} skew monoidal categories (see Definition \ref{defskewperf}).
+There is an analogue of the Mac Lane coherence theorem for skew monoidal categories, proven in loc.cit.
+The situation for the skew case is more complicated than its classical counterpart.
+Luckily, our example belongs to a special class of a skew monoidal categories, called {\it perfect} skew monoidal categories (see Definition \ref{defskewperf}).
 For this case, the coherence theorem is essentially simplified, and is exactly as simple as its classical pattern.

 One has: \begin{theorem} The triple $(\Cat_\dg(\k),\sotimes,\alpha)$ (augmented by the unit $\underline{\k}$ and the unit maps) forms a perfect skew monoidal category. \end{theorem}